 - Understanding learning and child development theories

-- Assisting families in supporting their child’s learning development
+- Assisting families in supporting the learning development of their children

 - Promoting fairness and equity